ubilab-escape/ai-server/README.md

 # AI-Server &amp; Puzzles

-The information contained in this readme document ~~is highly classified and~~ describes the fabrication and coding for different puzzles implemented in the **UbiLab - Escape Room**.
+The information contained in this readme document ~~is highly classified and~~ describe the fabrication and coding for different puzzles implemented in the **UbiLab - Escape Room**.

 ## Motivation